Banned File Attachments

 ITS recommends using UTBox if you need to share files with these extensions.
 UTBox is also useful for easily sharing large files such as .zip files, which are not blocked.

-If you receive a notice about a specific quarantined file that you feel is legitimate, please contact the ITS Help Desk to request that the file be released.
+If you receive a notice about a specific quarantined file that you feel is legitimate, please contact the ITS Help and Service Desk to request that the file be released.
 Such requests will be handled on an individual basis.